laravel/docs/routing.md

 Route groups allow you to share route attributes, such as middleware or namespaces, across a large number of routes without needing to define those attributes on each individual route.
 Shared attributes are specified in an array format as the first parameter to the `Route::group` method.

-Nested groups smartly "merge" attributes with their containing group: middleware and `where` conditions are merged and names, namespaces and prefixes are appended.
-Namespace separators and slashes in URI prefixes are automatically added.
+Nested groups attempt to intelligently "merge" attributes with their parent group.
+Middleware and `where` conditions are merged while names, namespaces, and prefixes are appended.
+Namespace delimiters and slashes in URI prefixes are automatically added where appropriate.

 <a name="route-group-middleware"></a>
 ### Middleware